-The Community Bank Daylesford District branch operates as a franchise of Bendigo and Adelaide Bank Limited, using the name "Bendigo Bank", the logo, and systems of operation of Bendigo and Adelaide Bank Limited.
+The Company operates as a franchise of Bendigo and Adelaide Bank Limited, using the name "Bendigo Bank", the logo, and systems of operations of Bendigo and Adelaide Bank Limited.
 The Company manages the Community Bank branch on behalf of Bendigo and Adelaide Bank Limited, however all transactions with customers conducted through the Community Bank branch are effectively conducted between the customers and Bendigo and Adelaide Bank Limited.

 All deposits are made with Bendigo and Adelaide Bank Limited or its wholly owned subsidiaries and all personal and investment products are products of Bendigo and Adelaide Bank Limited, with the Company facilitating the provision of those products.
-All loans, leases or hire purchase transactions, issues of new credit or debit cards, temporary or bridging finance and any other transaction that involves creating a new debt, or increasing or changing the terms of an existing debt owed to Bendigo and Adelaide Bank Limited, must be approved by Bendigo and Adelaide Bank Limited, other than where the Branch Manager and other authorised staff have delegated authority to approve certain loans on a limited basis.
-All credit transactions are made with Bendigo and Adelaide Bank Limited, and all credit products are products of Bendigo and Adelaide Bank Limited.
+All loans, leases or hire purchase transactions, issues of new credit or debit cards, temporary or bridging finance, and any other transaction that involves creating a new debt, or increasing or changing the terms of an existing debt owed to Bendigo and Adelaide Bank Limited, must be approved by Bendigo and Adelaide Bank Limited, other than where the Branch Manager and other authorised staff have delegated authority to approve certain loans on a limited basis.
+All credit transactions are made with Bendigo and Adelaide Bank Limited.